-The Junior School is for children from four to seven years of age.
+The Junior School is for children from three to seven years of age.
 It has benefited from two recent building projects and now has modern, well-equipped classrooms, individual tuition rooms, IT resource and activity rooms, a Junior library, all-weather playground and an adventure playground.
-The children arrive in Reception at rising-five as part of three non-selective parallel classes.
+The children arrive in either our Nursery School, aged three or Reception, age four.

 The concentration is on English: reading, writing and speaking; Mathematics: number work and times tables; investigative Science and projects.
 Every encouragement is given to help the children read fluently and in the Early Years, structured class teaching is combined with creative play.
 There is a central library and each form has its own selection of literature suitable for their ages for the children to explore.
 Geography, History and Religious Studies are all taught to broaden the children’s awareness and understanding, helping them to appreciate the complexities of human nature and the environment in which we live.
 Art and Design, Drama and Music form an extension to the core subjects as well as introducing children to specialist skills in their own right.
 There are performances of Music and Drama regularly.
 Many children learn to play musical instruments on an individual basis and are encouraged to do so from Year 2.
 Computers are a valuable learning tool and all the children from Reception onwards are taught IT skills.
 The whole school site is networked and each child has their own individual work station.
 Sport is an integral part of the curriculum and from Year 2 there is a wide variety of after school activities that are open to any boy or girl.

 The Junior School is a happy, busy environment where we encourage boys and girls to develop their strengths.
 We build their confidence and celebrate their every achievement.